daos-stack/daos/docs/admin/pool_operations.md

 implies that the ratio of metadata on memory and on storage should be 0.5 and therefore metadata-on-SSD allocation is twice that of metadata-in-memory.

-A MD-on-SSD pool created with a `--mem-ratio` between 0 and 100 percent is said to be operating in "phase-2" mode.

-#### MD-on-SSD phase-2 pool create examples
+#### MD-on-SSD dmg pool create --mem-ratio examples

-These examples cover the recommended way to create a pool in MD-on-SSD (including phase-2) mode using the `--size` percentage option.
+These examples cover the recommended way to create a pool in MD-on-SSD mode with a fractional mem-ratio and using the `--size` percentage option.

 1. The first simplistic example is run on a single host with a single rank/engine where bdev roles META and DATA are not shared.